 Backstory can take the form of just a single, telling detail.
-For example, there’s this line in the Robert Reed novella “Murder Born,” which centers around a couple trying to bring back their murdered daughter: “But that didn’t stop [Lauren] from…curling up on the mattress cover that was washed every two weeks, the same as always.”
+For example, there’s this line in a Robert Reed novella, “Murder Born,” which centers around a couple trying to bring back their murdered daughter: “But that didn’t stop [Lauren] from…curling up on the mattress cover that was washed every two weeks, the same as always.”
 That last phrase, “the same as always,” is the droplet of backstory that tells us so much about Lauren’s grief, expressed in her continuing care for her dead daughter’s bedclothes.

 - Starting with backstory;

 - Spending too much time in backstory; and

 Starting With Backstory